setuc/pdf-annotation-with-azure-doc-intel/README.md

 - **PDF Upload**: Upload any PDF document for processing.
 - **JSON Upload**: Upload the analysis result JSON file from Azure Document Intelligence.
 - **Visual Annotations**: The processed PDF displays key-value pairs, tables, and paragraphs annotated directly on the document.
+- **Confidence Indicators**: For each key-value pair, the backend draws a color-coded bar next to the annotation on the PDF to represent its confidence score, offering visual feedback on the accuracy of the recognition.
 - **PDF Viewer**: View the original and processed PDFs directly within the application.
 - **Download Processed PDF**: Download the annotated PDF for offline viewing or sharing.